 You know that feeling when you’re sick and you want your mom, but then you remember that you ARE THE MOM?
 Same here.
 Every year I brew up a batch of fire cider and elderberry syrup for immune support at the beginning of cold and flu season, and for the most part we dodge whatever’s going around.

-Not always, though – sometimes I slack about making sure we take the elderberry syrup and fire cider and someone comes down with a cold.
+Not always, though.
+Sometimes I slack when it comes to making sure we take the elderberry syrup and fire cider and someone comes down with a cold.
 When that happens, I head to our kitchen apothecary and mix up one of these tried-and-true remedies.
 If you’re looking for ways to support recovery naturally, here are some easy recipes to use next time something’s going around!

 14 Natural Remedies For Cold And Flu Season

-The cold and flu remedies below are supported by research and incorporate common kitchen ingredients you probably already have on hand, including healing herbs, spices, honey, etc.
+The cold and flu remedies below are supported by research and incorporate common kitchen ingredients you probably already have on hand, including healing herbs, spices, and honey.

 Tea is incredibly soothing when you’re recovering from a cold or flu – the warmth promotes relaxation while the herbs and spices support immune function and ease discomfort.
-Here are some recipes using ingredients you probably already have in your kitchen.
+Here are some recipes using ingredients you probably already have on hand.

 Lemon Ginger Tea Recipe